Planting & care for spring flowering bulbs

-It’s a fact of life: to enjoy the glorious bulb flowers that bloom in spring – such as tulips, daffodils, hyacinths, crocus and others – you must plant them in the autumn.
-That’s the hard fact.
-The fun fact is that nothing is easier to grow or more colourfully rewarding than flower bulbs.
+It’s a fact of life: to enjoy the glorious bulb flowers that bloom in spring – such as tulips, daffodils, hyacinths, crocuses and others – you have to plant them in the fall.
+That’s the bad news.
+The good news is that nothing is easier to grow or more colorfully rewarding than flower bulbs.
 Even the most unskilled gardener can create a breathtaking and beautiful spring garden with flower bulbs.

 When to plant flower bulbs